How to setup an encrypted server

 - Change partition type:

-first you should pick the number forBIOS boot
+4(this may differ, if you runLfirst you should pick the number forBIOS boot).

 - Change partition type: